← Back to research

 Vapi is the platform for developers who want flexibility in building voice agents.
 The ability to use OpenAI Realtime for speech-to-speech OR traditional STT+LLM+TTS pipelines with provider choice makes it uniquely flexible.
 The strong phone integration (SIP, Twilio) makes it particularly suited for call center and telephony applications.

 The trade-off is complexity and potentially higher total costs than simpler alternatives like Retell AI.
 The orchestration layer adds value for sophisticated use cases but may be overkill for straightforward applications.
+The May 2026 Series B — $50M led by Peak XV at a ~$500M valuation, won partly on the strength of the Amazon Ring deal — answers the viability question that hangs over most middleware vendors.
 For technical teams wanting maximum flexibility and phone-first voice AI, Vapi is an excellent choice.

 Recommended for: Developers building phone-first voice agents who want provider flexibility and don't mind configuration complexity.